desmodev/desmodev.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Professional thesis copy-editing and proofreading
+subtitle: Professional copy-editing and proofreading

 profile:
   align: right